nfdi4plants/nfdi4plants.github.io/src/content/docs/repositories.md

 ### General-purpose repositories

-In cases where no suitable domain-specific repository exists, general-purpose repositories are an option to publicly deposit research data and receive a [PID][KB-PID].
+In cases where no suitable domain-specific repository exists, general-purpose repositories are an option to publicly deposit research data and receive a [PID][KB-pid].
 A benefit of general-purpose repositories is that they allow deposition of virtually any data type.
 Also research data packages with mixes of data types and computational workflows can be deposited, which aligns well with typical plant science investigations.
 However, since these repositories can only foster compliance with metadata standards at a very generic level (e.g. bibliographic or technical, see [metadata][KB-Metadata]), they limit the capacity for [FAIR][KB-FAIR] reuse of data.

 Examples for general-purpose repositories include